WealthBar/polestar/project/formation/readme.md

 ### GET /v1/doc/${stoken}

-If docusigning was requested for the given form key and the user completed the process this will return the signed PDF.
+If docusigning was requested for the given form key, and the user completed the process this will return the signed PDF.

-If can also return: 403 Forbidden, 404 Not Found (stoken doesn't exist), or 400 Invalid (form doesn't get signed)
+If can also return: 403 Forbidden, 404 Not Found (stoken doesn't exist), or 400 Invalid (form doesn't get signed), 4xx valid but no pdf exists

 ## User facing app